-Included in the 2018 Remuneration Report on pages 29 and 30 of this Annual Report is a message from the Chair of the Nomination and Remuneration Committee.
-I encourage all shareholders to read this message, which outlines the remuneration policy of the Platinum Group® and the focus of Platinum on performance-based remuneration.
+Included in the 2018 Remuneration Report on page 11 of the Company's 2018 Annual Report is a letter from the Chair of the Nomination and Remuneration Committee.
+I encourage all shareholders to read this letter, which outlines the remuneration policy of the Platinum Group® and the focus of Platinum on performance-based remuneration.
 The alignment of employee remuneration with investment returns generated for clients is a key underpinning of this remuneration policy.
 In such a competitive environment, it is vital that Platinum is able to attract and retain high calibre individuals.